merak48763/maputil/README.md

 ### `#maputil:entity_event/on_aec_spawned`

 - Runs when an area effect cloud appears.
-- As & at the AEC.
+- As & at the new AEC.
-- The data of the AEC is copied to `root` of data storage `maputil:aec`.
+- The `potion_contents.custom_effects` of the AEC is copied to `custom_effects` of data storage `maputil:aec`.
 - It's recommended to identify AECs in this function tag to avoid redundant entity NBT checks.
+  - Checking data storage is way faster than checking entity NBT.
   - You can give AECs tags in this function tag.
-  - Do NOT kill AECs in this function tag.

 > [!Tip]
 > Currently, AEC spawned by lingering potion inherits `custom_data` component.
+> Also, vanilla potion effects can be tested with `potion_contents` component predicate.
 > Only creeper explosion detection still requires custom effect NBT test.

 # Resourcepack